-WASHINGTON, DC 20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 202 3 OR ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39051 Datadog, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware 27-2825503 (State or other jurisdiction incorporation or organizati (I.R.S.
-Employer Identification No.) 620 8th Avenue, 45th Floor identification 140.)
-New York, NY 10018 (Address of principal executive offices) (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) during the preceding 12 months (or for such short requirements for the past 90 days.
-Yes ⊠ No □ has filed all reports required to be filed by Section 1 ter period that the registrant was required to file such reports), and (2) has been subject to such filing s submitted electronically every Interactive Data File the preceding 12 months (or for such shorter period). a large accelerated filer, an accelerated filer, a non-ac ""large accelerated filer," "accelerated filer," "smalle Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Small reporting company Emerging growth company k mark if the registrant has elected not to use the ext d pursuant to Section 13(a) of the Exchange Act. \Box ended transition period for complying with any new 7 Indicate by check mark whether the registrant is a a shell company (as defined in Rule 12b-2 of the Exc hange Act).
-Yes □ No ⊠ As of April 26, 2023, there were 296,268,680 sha was of the registrent's Class A common steels and 25 606 292 shares of the registrant's Class P. common
+WASHIN GTON, DC 20549 FOI RM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15( (d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly per iod ended September 3 80, 2023 OR $\square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the transition p eriod from to Commission F ile Number: 001-39051 L dog, Inc. rter) Delaware 27-2825503 (State or other jurisdiction incorporation or organization o (I.R.S.
+Employer Identification No.) 620 8th Avenue, 45th Floor ruenum auto.)
+New York, NY 10018 Regis Securities registered pursuant to Section 12(b) of strant's telephone numbe of the Act: r, including area code: (866) 329-4466 Title of each class Trac ling Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) during the preceding 12 months (or for such she requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant Regulation S-T (§232.405 of this chapter) durin orter period that the registr ant was required to file s on 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing File required to be submitted pursuant to Rule 405 of riod that the registrant was required to submit such file. on-accelerated filer, a smaller reporting company, or an naller reporting company," and "emerging growth Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Small reporting company Emerging growth company If an emerging growth company, indicate by ch or revised financial accounting standards provide e extended transition period for complying with any ne . $\square$ W Indicate by check mark whether the registrant i As of November 1, 2023, there were 302,163,6 common stock, each with a par value of \$0.000 s Class A common stock k and 26,390,053 shares of the registrant's Class B